How journaling provides mental, physical and emotional healing

 “If you haven't been journaling through this, now is a good time to start.
 One day, you, and people who love and loved you, and people who will never know you, may want to look back to understand how you survived.” - Darnell Lamont Walker

 However, you are not limited to a single journal.
-Many keen journalers will have a second journal in which they record for posterity the events of the day.
+Many keen journalers will have a second journal in which they record for posterity the events of the day, both life-changing and mundane.
 This can be an amazing legacy to leave for future generations.

 Anne Frank wrote The Diary of a Young Girl, later better known as The Diary of Anne Frank, in the two years her family were in hiding during Nazi occupation of the Netherlands.
 In 1944 the family were captured, and Anne Frank ended up in Bergen-Belsen, where she died of typhus in 1945.
 Fortunately, Mipe Gies discovered the diary, and gave it to Anne's father, Otto Frank.